Skip to main content

 Q. How do I find out how many CLE hours I need to fulfill my requirements for a given calendar year?

-Using your State Bar member number and Member Access password, you may login to the State Bar’s portal to view your record.
+Using your State Bar member number and member access password, you may log in to the State Bar’s portal to view your record.

 Q. If I obtain an exemption from the CLE requirements, am I also exempt from the mandatory annual dues owed to the North Carolina State Bar?

 No. To be exempt from the mandatory dues, a lawyer must change his or her State Bar membership status to inactive.
-To learn more about inactive status, contact the Membership department at 919-828-4620.
+To learn more about inactive status, contact the Membership Department at 919-828-4620.

 Q. Do I get additional credit for teaching a CLE seminar?